Prasad-Boye/Coding-Assignment/README.md

 There are multiple pages on the website so, I developed a command logic in crawl_quotes.py file that scrapes data from all the pages on the website.

-The scrapped data is then stored in the quotes.json
+Scrapped stored the data in the quotes.json

-I created a sqlite database to store the data in the quotes.json in the form of relational tables (quotes.db).
+I created a database to store the data in the quotes.json in the form of relational tables (quotes.db).

 In analyze_quotes.py file I have written function logics that return:

 1. Total no. of quotations on the website

-2. No. of quotations authored by the given author’s name (user Input required) Example: “Albert Einstein”
+2. No. of quotations authored by the given author’s name Example: “Albert Einstein” (***User Input required***)

 3. Minimum, Maximum, and Average no. of tags on the quotations

-4. Given a number N return top N authors who authored the maximum number of quotations sorted in descending order of no. of quotes (user Input required)
+4. Given a number N return top N authors who authored the maximum number of quotations sorted in descending order of no. of quotes (***User Input required***)